AbolarinMary/LITA-SALES-PROJECT/README.md

 Insight: Shoe is the highest selling product with a total sales value of 613380

-## calculate total revenue per product
+ Calculate total revenue per product
 ---